AdoraNwodo/policy-as-code-demo/README.md

 - Azure Blob Storage Account: Configured for static website hosting.
 - Azure Function: A serverless compute resource written in JavaScript.

-Figure 1.
-Architecture of the Azure Serverless Application from the Pulumi website - https://www.pulumi.com/templates/serverless-application/azure/
 ![Architecture of the Azure Serverless Application](architecture.png "Architecture of the Azure Serverless Application from the Pulumi website - https://www.pulumi.com/templates/serverless-application/azure/")
+<small>Figure 1.
+Architecture of the Azure Serverless Application from the Pulumi website - https://www.pulumi.com/templates/serverless-application/azure/</small>

 ## Prerequisites
 Before you begin, ensure you have the following prerequisites in place: